dmx-systems/dmx-documentation/docs/user.rst

 Creating a composite topic type
 ===============================

-To create your own composite topic type with a few properties here is how to proceed.
+To create your own :ref:`composite <user-composites-and-composition-definitions>` topic type with a few properties here is how to proceed.
 Let's say you want to add a topic type "publication".
 Each publication shall have a title and a year.